Linear Lower Bounds and Conditioning of Differentiable Games: Background

-On the other hand, relevant lower bounds for first-order methods on saddle-point problems are scarcer in the literature. \cite{nemirovsky1992information} gives a lower bound in $\mathcal{O}(1/t)$ for a limited number of steps. \cite{ouyang2018lower} also leverage Krylov subspace techniques, and show lower bounds in $\mathcal{O}(1/t)$ in the monotone case and $\mathcal{O}(1/t^2)$ in the strongly monotone case, assuming the number of iterations is less than half the dimension of the parameters.
+Unlike upper bounds, relevant lower bounds for first-order methods on saddle-point problems are scarcer in the literature. \citet{nemirovsky1992information} gives a lower bound in $\mathcal{O}(1/t)$ for a limited number of steps. \citet{ouyang2018lower} also leverage Krylov subspace techniques, and show lower bounds in $\mathcal{O}(1/t)$ in the monotone case and $\mathcal{O}(1/t^2)$ in the strongly monotone case, assuming the number of iterations is less than half the dimension of the parameters.
+Note that \citet{ouyang2018lower} do not assume smoothness of the objective in $\by$.
 A key issue is that since these bounds are only valid for a limited number of steps, they do not yield bounds that can be compared with the upper bounds previously mentioned.
 In contrast, the lower bounds presented in this work are valid for any number of steps and are linear, and therefore provide a direct limit to the acceleration of methods achieving linear convergence on two-player games.
 Additionally, our lower bounds also yield condition numbers that give intuition about the difficulty inherent to a problem, and can be computed in a plug-and-play fashion using either bounds on the spectrum of the full Jacobian, or on the spectra of its blocks.